ukinimod/docker-fundamentals/challenge1/step3.md

+Start a container in detached mode and command sleep infinity

-Stop all running container (Hint: docker stop)
+Check that the container is running (Hint: docker ps)